Banking in Australia, 2020 and beyond

 Responding to the challenges

 For big banks, 60% of their funding at the big four banks comes from deposits.
-With the low interest rate environment and pressure on net interest margins thiis makes revenue growth difficult.
+With the low interest rate environment and pressure on net interest margins this makes revenue growth difficult.
 Should Australia fall into recession, credit losses could spike.
 The major banks have capacity to absorb the losses, but it may be different for the non-bank lending sector.
 Earnings growth will be challenged too by the need for banks to focus on cost reduction, their remediation backlogs and productivity boosting initiatives.
 We should expect lower returns on equity from the banking sector in the near term and potentially cuts in dividend payouts.

 Technology must remain a key enabler, but it must be targeted.
 Digital transformation; including investments in machine learning, AI, robotic process automation, blockchain and other digital capabilities will be required to stay competitive operationally against lean digital first entrants.
 Ensuring customer centricity in the development and maturation of products helps both retain customers and save costs whilst removing system complexity.

 As fintechs move fast and Open Banking rolls out, the market will continue to become more competitive as barriers for entry are lowered.
 There is a threat from the technology giants entering into finance that must be considered.
 They pursue growth aggressively and have large existing customer bases to market financial products to.
 Fundamentally, the shift to mobile and digital first customer behaviour will drive the development of new business models, so the banks will need to continue to shift their focus to the customer if they are to remain competitive.
 The banks have resilient moats however, large distribution networks through branches, pools of financial data and access to capital.
-It will use these benefits to compete head on.
+It will have to use these benefits to compete head on.

 So do the banks have a real big vision?
 The banks will get through their remediation efforts, reduce legacy technology, simplify their product offering, and they will optimise their operations.
 It will take them time, but what is the big compelling vision for banking in Australia?
-The banks will have to find and define that.
-Ultimately it will have to revolve around trust, providing great value that is profitable and putting their customers first.
+The banks will have to find and continue to define that.
+Ultimately it will have to revolve around rebuilding trust, providing great value that is profitable and putting their customers first.

 The postings on this site are my own and don’t necessarily represent BDO’s positions, strategies or opinions.